wp31824f3b_0f.jpg

 In addition to this please also read the instructions which come with the adhesive and grout you will be using to fit the tiles.

-To create a mosaic pattern just place the tiles with the brushed grain in different
+All Stainless-Steel Tiles are the same shade - but to create a mosaic pattern just place the tiles with the brushed grain in different directions.

 Cutting.